 ---|---|---|

-Polygons to specify the area for mesh modification, a polygon should have a spatial reference associated with it that matches the spatial reference of the ArcGIS Map.
-See the global or local and When you need to know about spatial references topics to understand the spatial reference of the ArcGIS Map.
+Polygons used to specify the area for spatial filtering; must have a spatial reference that matches the spatial reference of the layer.
+See When you need to know about spatial references topics to find the spatial reference of your layers.

 Apply spatial filter to layers